xxiexuezhi/xxiexuezhi.github.io/_pages/about.md

 Projects
 ======
+* Flow-matching model for antibody design       (Jan.2024 - Now)
+  * Designed flow-matching model with equivariance for full-atom antibody design, and developed an active inpainting model for conditional design based on antigen.

-* Diffusion model for antigen-specific antibody design           (Jan.2022 - now)
+* Diffusion model for antigen-specific antibody design           (Jan.2022 - Dec.2023)
   * Developed a score-based diffusion model named AntibodySGM for antigen specefic antibody design and achived state-of-art performance compared with current deep learning models.
   * Developed and implemented a novel CDR-inpainting module for antigen-specific antibody optimization.
 Published the work as first author in ICML Workshop (ICML computational biology) 2023.
 [Link for my paper](https://icml-compbio.github.io/2023/papers/WCBICML2023_paper143.pdf)
   * Create an online visulization tools for peptide and protien.
 Generated antiboy data also included.
 [Link for my visulization tool](https://huggingface.co/spaces/xxie92/proteinml-demo-dssp-duplicate)